Hazard Rail transport incidents

 Understand all associated hazard knowledge

-Fire and rescue service personnel need to understand the possible hazards associated with all operational incidents and general hazards that are associated with rail transport, rail facilities and its infrastructure.
+Personnel need to understand the possible hazards associated with all operational incidents and general hazards that are associated with rail transport, rail facilities and its infrastructure.
 Generally, the movement of rail vehicles and the traction current form the greatest hazards within the rail environment.

 Fire and rescue service equipment may create further hazards, for example by obstructing the railway; equipment being used near to the track should be kept to a minimum and be removed before any rail vehicle approaches.